blazegraph/database/README.md

 ###Quick Start with the Executable Jar
 Up and running with Blazegraph in under 30 seconds:  [Quick Start](https://wiki.blazegraph.com/wiki/index.php/Quick_Start).

+###Building the code
+As a quick start, run `mvn install -DskipTests` or the utility script `./scripts/mavenInstall.sh `.

+For more detailed maven information see the [wiki](https://wiki.blazegraph.com/wiki/index.php/MavenNotes).

 ###Samples and Examples
 There are code samples and examples to get started with the Blazegraph Database [here] (https://github.com/blazegraph/blazegraph-samples).
 Tinkerpop3 examples are included directly within the Tinkerpop3 repository per below.